sin7ek/addon-v2g-liberty/v2g-liberty/DOCS.md

    - If there is a section `default_config` already, leave it unchanged.

    Don't forget to save your changes.
+3. Download v2g_package from [Git](https://github.com/V2G-liberty/addon-v2g-liberty/releases/).
+Upload the v2g_package directory to config/packages/.
+4. Check for configuration errors in Developer tools > Check configuration.
+Found errors?
+Fix them!
+None found?
+Next step.

-3. Now restart Home Assistant by going to `settings > system` and in the top right click the top right ⏼ menu and select `Restart Home Assistant`.
+5. Now restart Home Assistant by going to `settings > system` and in the top right click the top right ⏼ menu and select `Restart Home Assistant`.
-4. When the restart finished the _V2G&nbsp;Liberty_ menu item in the left menu should be visible, open this by clicking it.
+6. When the restart finished the _V2G&nbsp;Liberty_ menu item in the left menu should be visible, open this by clicking it.
-5. Now go to the settings tab (⚙ icon in the blue top-bar)
+7. Now go to the settings tab (⚙ icon in the blue top-bar)
-6. Review all sections of the page and complete the requested information as necessary.<br/>
+8. Review all sections of the page and complete the requested information as necessary.<br/>
    Unfortunately for upgrading users from the "Manual installation version", the settings are not automatically copied from the secrets file.
 But you can copy-paste them here.
 This is a one-time-only action.
 With future updates all settings remain un-touched.

 ## Load balancing